ajvigil/csharp/book/chapter3/notes.md

     - The `break` keyword (case 1 in switch folder code)
     - Or the `goto case` keywords (case 2 in switch folder code)
     - Or they should have no statements (case 3 in switch folder code)

+## Understanding iteration statements
+> Iteration statements repeat a block of statemetns either while a condition is true or for each item in a collection.
+- The choice of which statemetn to use is based on a combination of ease of understanding to solve the logic and problem and personal preference.